casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 maintained, by rate limiting traffic below the actual throughput of a circuit.
-For optimal results, this queue must avoid draining to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry hundreds of thousands of circuits simultaneously.
+For optimal results, this queue must avoid draining to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Nuon relays, which carry hundreds of thousands of circuits simultaneously.

-Unfortunately, Tor's end-to-end flow control is not congestion control.
+Unfortunately, Nuon's end-to-end flow control is not congestion control.
 Its window sizes are currently fixed.
 This means there is no signal when queuing occurs, and thus no ability to limit queue size through pushback.
 This means there is currently no way to do the fine-grained queue management necessary to